 Douglas George Murray

 Murphy Morobe has a long career spanning the worlds of student activism, trade unionism, work in the non-governmental sector, politics, the public sector, conservation and the corporate sector.
 He has served on several boards during his career, including the Council for Higher Education, SA National Parks Board and Ernst & Young (SA).
-Until recently, Murphy was the CEO of Kagiso Media Ltd, a position he held for seven years.
-He is the current Executive Chairman of the Programme to Improve Learning Outcomes (PILO), which addresses the systemic problem of curriculum coverage in various schools.
+Until recently, Murphy was the CEO of Kagiso Media Ltd., a position he held for seven years.
+He is the current Executive Chairman of the programme to Improve Learning Outcomes (PILO), which addresses the systemic problem of curriculum coverage in various schools.

-Maria Mabetoa has a PhD in social science.
+Maria Mabetoa has a PhD in Social Science.
 She has spent most of her career working for the Department of Social Development as a Director, Chief Director and later Deputy Director General.
-During this period, she was responsible for the development and management of major policies, legislation and programmes for welfare services.
+During this period, she was responsible for the development and management of major policies, legislation, and programmes for welfare services.
 While in the Department of Social Development she chaired several national intersectoral forums and committees related to social welfare services.
 She is currently the President of the South African Council for the Social Service Professions.

-Diane Radley is a CA (SA) with a MBA from Wits Business School and an AMP from Harvard.
+Diane Radley is a CA (SA) with an MBA from Wits Business School and an AMP from Harvard.
 She was a Partner at PricewaterhouseCoopers where she led the Transaction Services Group advising on local and international listings and corporate transactions.
-In 2001 she joined Allied Electronics Corporation Ltd. as their Chief Financial Officer and served as a non-executive director at Altech, BTG, Omnia and WIPhold.
+In 2001 she joined Allied Electronics Corporation Ltd. as their Chief Financial Officer and served as a non-executive director at Altech, BTG, Omnia, and WIPhold.
 In 2010, after a three-year term as Old Mutual South Africa’s Group Finance Director, she took over the reins at Old Mutual Investment Group as CEO until the end of 2016.